Omicron: Nightclubs to shut in Wales after Boxing Day

 But from 27 December new legal restrictions will come into force.

-They include a two metre rule in offices and extra measures to protect customers and staff, including one-way systems and physical barriers.
+They include a two metre rule in offices and extra rules for businesses and services to protect customers and staff, including one-way systems and physical barriers.

+Businesses will also be required to allow people to work from home wherever possible.

 The decision to shut nightclubs means they will be closed for New Year's Eve.